TumbleOwlee/gene-set-enrichment/README.md

 [![Singularity Build](https://github.com/TumbleOwlee/gene-set-enrichment/actions/workflows/singularity.yml/badge.svg?branch=main)](https://github.com/TumbleOwlee/gene-set-enrichment/actions/workflows/singularity.yml)

-This repository contains the script and environment to perform GO and KEGG enrichment analysis and generate plots based on DESeq2 input data.
-The concepts are based on the [GeneSetEnrichment Guide](https://learn.gencore.bio.nyu.edu/rna-seq-analysis/gene-set-enrichment-analysis/) from the [New York University](https://www.nyu.edu/).
+This repository contains the R markdown file and environment to perform GO and KEGG enrichment analysis and generate plots based on DESeq2 input data.
+The concepts are based on the [GeneSetEnrichment Guide](https://learn.gencore.bio.nyu.edu/rna-seq-analysis/gene-set-enrichment-analysis/) from the [New York University](https://www.nyu.edu/) with various modification.

 # Quickstart

-If you prefer to use the interactive mode provided by R markdown files, you can use the `./src/gene_set_enrichment.Rmd` file in your RStudio session and just proceed chunk by chunk.
+The repository provides the R markdown file `./src/gene_set_enrichment.Rmd`.
+Just upload it to your R studio instance and execute the chunks.
+But keep in mind to update the configuration since the defaults are for my use case.

+# Configuration

+The configuration consists of multiple parameters.
+Each one has to be carefully chosen to work with your provided data and to generate the correct results.

+Parameters:
+* `quiet`: If true, this option just disables excessive logging to prevent terminal flood.
+* `organism.annotation`: This is the database to use for annotation retrieval.
+It's used by all functions provided by `clusterProfiler`.
+* `deseq.file`: Path to the DESeq2 file.
+* `annotated.file`: Path to the output file of eggNOG.
+Since we have to know the GO terms for the locus tags, we utilize the eggNOG service to provide them.
+* `locus.tag.map`: Path to the locus tag map.
+E.g. downloaded from [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/299/455/GCF_000299455.1_ASM29945v1/) for `esl`.
+Check out [this](https://www.genome.jp/kegg/catalog/org_list.html) for other links.
+* `key.type`: Key type to use for annotation retrieval.
+* `ont`: The ontology to use.
+Can be either "BP", "MF", "CC" or "ALL".
+* `min.gs.size`: See `?gseGO` and `?gseKEGG`.
+* `max.gs.size`: See `?gseGO` and `?gseKEGG`.
+* `pvalue.cutoff`: See `?gseGO` and `?gseKEGG`.
+* `padjust.method`: See `?gseGO` and `?gseKEGG`.
+* `kegg.code`: The KEGG code as listed [here](https://www.genome.jp/kegg/catalog/org_list.html)
+* `show.categories`: Used to limit the number of elements in plots.
+* `pathway.id`: The pathway id for the pathview (see `?pathview`).
+* `pathway.gene.idtype`: The gene id type (see `?pathview`).

 # Requirements